tdwg/website/content/pages/conferences/2022/index.md

 The conference will take place 17–21 October with full days of events starting at 9 AM ([UTC+3; EEST](https://www.timeanddate.com/worldclock/converter.html?iso=20221017T060000&p1=238)) running until 6 PM in Sofia, Bulgaria.
 A Welcome Reception will be held Sunday 16 October from 5–7 PM.

+TDWG 2022 will feature [four keynote speakers](https://www.tdwg.org/conferences/2022/keynotes/), two during the opening session on Monday morning and two on Friday afternoon.
+Their abstracts appear in the [Keynote](https://biss.pensoft.net/collection/406/) collection in [TDWG Proceedings 2022](https://biss.pensoft.net/collection/384/).

 **A detailed schedule is under development and expected to be released in the week of 12 September.**

 ### Presentation information